 The Compute Layer: charges related to querying data.

 Now here is where things get a little more complicated.

 We did not mention the Virtual Private Snowflake edition.
-That’s a custom installation for organizations who have strict compliance requirements, so let’s leave that out of scope.
+That’s a custom installation for organizations that have strict compliance requirements, so let’s leave that out of scope.

-We now know our price per credit as well as the way credits are measured.
-The third parameter to take into account it the instance size.
+We now know our price per credit, as well as the way credits, are measured.
+The third parameter to take into account is the instance size.
 These are measured in t-shirt size (ranging from XS to 4XL).
 Every time one steps up and takes the bigger size, the instance capabilities (CPU, memory) double, but so do the credits that are burned per hour.

 As an example: having an XS warehouse online for one full hour, would consume 1 credit.
-Scaling that warehouse up to a S would account for 2 credits per hour, a M for 4 credits etc.
+Scaling that warehouse up to an S would account for 2 credits per hour, an M for 4 credits, etc.

 The Services Layer: charges related to interacting with the platform.

-Some actions a user takes on the platform don’t answer question based on data, but are nonetheless required to interact with a data platform.
+Some actions a user takes on the platform don’t answer questions based on data but are nonetheless required to interact with a data platform.
 Think of actions such as: logging in, checking your capacity usage, or listing all available tables.
 Snowflake charges for these actions, as a service is delivered.

-The costs associated to this layer are waived as long as they don’t make up over 10% of your monthly bill at the time of writing.
+The costs associated with this layer are waived as long as they don’t make up over 10% of your monthly bill at the time of writing.

 Total Cost Calculation